vlachenal/webservices-bench/README.md

 Thrift is not designed for client side communication.

+## Protocol Buffer
+Protocol Buffer is a protocol developped and maintained by Google.

+### Advantages
+Like Thrift Protocol Buffer is independent from programming language.
+The compiler will generate source code for almost every language ... which is not relevant for the company in which I work because we always use Java.

+Unlike CORBA, Protocol Buffer provides a ready to use library.

+Protocol Buffer provides several JSON and its own (de)serialization formats.

+### Disadvantages
+Protocol Buffer has not been really adopted.
+Large majority of companies uses RESTful or SOAP services.

+Protocol Buffer is not designed for client side communication.

+Due to its message object structures, Protocol Buffer is not suitable for mapping libraries (I gave up for MapStruct and not test for Dozer).
+Manual mapping has an development overhead because setting null value will throw NPE and getting value will provide default value if not defined (empty for java.util.String for example).

+Protocol Buffer implementation is, for now, a RESTful API.
+Messages are serialized in HTTP bodies.

 ## Mapping
 As project will test several protocols, it is relevant to test several mapping technologies ...